Audencia Business School: History

 In 2000, the school changed its name to Audencia Nantes School of Management.
 The name "Audencia" is a blend of two words: audientia, which means "listening," and audacia or "boldness."

-Since 2004, the school has been associated with the Global Compact, a United Nations initiative that brings together firms, the business world and the civil society united on ten universal principles relative to human rights, working conditions and the environment.
+Since 2004, the school has been associated with the Global Compact, a United Nations initiative that brings together firms, the business world and civil society united on ten universal principles relative to human rights, working conditions and the environment.

 In 2015, the school was reaccredited by the three global accreditations (AMBA, EQUIS, AACSB) for the maximum period of five years.

 In 2016, the school changed its name to Audencia Business School which includes the bachelor and masters programmes of former schools SciencesCom and the Ecole Atlantique de Commerce.

 In 2017, the school adopted a new legal status and became a public-private partnership (École consulaire or EESC) largely financed by the public Chambers of Commerce in Nantes St-Nazaire.

 Grande école degrees

 Audencia is an École consulaire (EESC), a private institution of higher education funded and supervised by the city of Nantes, the local council and the chamber of commerce and industry.
 As a member of the Conférence des grandes écoles, Audencia has the status of a Grande école.
 Grandes écoles are elite French institutions of higher education that are separate from, but parallel and often connected to, the main framework of the French public university system.
 Grandes écoles admit students through an extremely competitive process, and a significant proportion of their graduates occupy the highest levels of French society.
 Similar to Ivy League schools in the United States, Russell Group in the UK, and C9 League in China, graduation from a grande école is considered the prerequisite credential for any top government, administrative and corporate position in France.